 This curly shag is all about the volume.
 The key here, says Bennett, is to "make sure you dry it thoroughly—to keep volume at the scalp—and use your styling product to show off the texture."

-Wavy Shag With Piece-y Bangs
+Straight Shag With Bangs

 Is a shag haircut better for straight hair or curly hair?